Volunteer John Isherwood

 We are grateful to have received a donation from Andrew and Suzanne Poli to purchase the cases for the set of five German trombones.
 We are also delighted to announce that Jean and Peter Stokes have generously covered the cost of the German bass trombone, Andrew Marsden has purchased the German contrabass trombone in memory of his wife Jane Talbot, and Tony and Mary Beeley have donated the German bass trumpet.

 Help us complete the set of German trombones by donating towards the two remaining instruments: two German tenor trombones which are $6,300 each.

 Click here for more information and to donate.

 Every year we enjoy creating events and staying in touch with our community of Patrons and Friends.
 These events offer unique access to our Orchestra.
-Here is some of what we have in store for 2013:

 Annual Patrons and Friends Christmas Party: 4.30pm, Thursday 12 December, Perth Concert Hall